ncatlab/nlab-content/pages/2/8/9/1/21982/content.md

 In particular ([BMRS2](#BMRS2)) discusses the definition and construction of D-brane charge as a generalized [[index]] in [[KK-theory]].
 The discussion there focuses on the untwisted case.
 Comments on the generalization of this to topologicall non-trivial [[B-field]] and hence [[twisted K-theory]] is in [Szabo 2002](#Szabo2002).

 ### How to measure D-brane charge

 Often quoted is the statement:

 > D-brane Charge in IIA (IIB) is in $K^1$ ($K^0$) of the compactified transverse space.

 But in fact that means: $K^0$ of the linking sphere, which is how one actually measures ordinary magnetic charges, such as of [[Dirac monopoles]].
-Hence
+Hence:

 > D-brane Charge in IIA (IIB) is in $K^0$ ($K^1$) of the complement spacetime.